timothyandrews/ML-CNN/README.md

 * If within the Met Office there are some scripts in the `DataRetrieval` folder that can be sent to SPICE that retrieves data from MASS, then processes the required fields into a single `.nc` file.
 It is currently set up to retrieve and process surface tempeature and radiation fields from an `amip-piForcing` run with `HadGEM3-GC3.1-LL` covering 1871-2019.
 Simply execute `$ sbatch toplevel_retrieval.sh` to retrieve the data, then once finished process it with `$ sbatch top_level_process_data.sh`.

-* If outsied the Met Office, then you'll need to process this bit yourself, which would be pretty straight forward with CMIP6 data or anything else.
+* If outside the Met Office, then you'll need to process this bit yourself, which would be pretty straight forward with CMIP6 data or anything else.
 In `CMIP6` parlance net TOA radiation is given by `N = rsdt - rlut -rsut` and net cloud radiative effect `NETcre = (rlutcs - rlut) + (rsutcs -rsut)`.
 Surface-air-temperature is `tas`. `piControl` AOGCM data would work well I suspect.

 ### 4. Train the ML model